octavioserrago/veronaApp-OLD-/README.md

 # Marble Industry Management System

 ## Description

 This JavaFX desktop application is designed for the management of a marble industry company in Argentina.
 The goal is to provide a user-friendly interface for efficient business administration.
 The application utilizes JavaFX for the graphical user interface, Scene Builder for UI design, and relational databases for data storage and management.

+## Coming Soon

+**Videos:** Stay tuned!
+I'll be adding instructional videos and demos to showcase the features of our Marble Industry Management System for a better comprehension as a whole.

 ## Features